 The Center for Medicine, Health, and Society (MHS) in the College of Arts & Science at Vanderbilt University has the following job opening(s):

-Interdisciplinary educators with experience in academic administration and expertise in intersectionality and health, health politics and infrastructures, health humanities, or historical approaches to race/racism and health will be given preference.
-Primary responsibilities will include teaching in undergraduate and MA-level programs, with the possibility of working with the Director of Graduate Studies to expand and sustain the MA curriculum, participating in multidisciplinary teams, and helping to build connections between MHS, the Vanderbilt Medical Center, and the Nashville community at-large.
+Interdisciplinary educators with experience in academic administration, curricular development, and/or social media development and expertise in health humanities, writing and rhetoric, intersectionality and health, narrative approaches to health and medicine, disability studies, medical anthropology or sociology, or historical approaches to race/racism and health will be given preference.
+Primary responsibilities will include teaching in undergraduate and MA-level programs, with the possibility of working with the MHS Chair and Director of Graduate Studies to expand and sustain the MA curriculum.
+The successful candidate will also participate in multidisciplinary teams, and help to build connections between MHS, the Vanderbilt Medical Center, and the Nashville community at-large.